 63 Pages Posted: 11 Jan 2019 Last revised: 18 Nov 2021

-This paper examines the effect of computer-assisted education on students’ long-term development, exploring the implementation of the “largest ed-tech intervention in the world to date” that connected China’s best teachers to rural students through broadband internet.
-We find evidence that exposure to higher-quality education through computer assistance improved students’ academic achievement, labor market performance, and computer usage, while decreasing mental health.
-We observe these effects between six and ten years after program implementation.
-These findings indicate that education technology might have long-lasting positive effects on a wide variety of outcomes.
+This paper examines the effect of computer-assisted education on students’ long-term development.
+It explores the implementation of the “largest ed-tech intervention in the world to date” that connected China’s best teachers to more than 100 million rural students through satellite internet.
+We find evidence that exposure to the program improved students’ academic achievement, labor performance, and computer usage, while decreasing mental health.
+We observe these effects up to ten years after program implementation.
+These findings indicate that education technology might have long-lasting positive effects on a variety of outcomes.
 Moreover, technology can be effective in reducing the rural-urban education gap.

 Keywords: computer-assisted education, teachers' quality, education technology, China, education policy